Last Update: May 2020

 When Ryan Murphy announced he was planning to follow his TV success Glee with a horror, ears around the globe were pricked with devilish delight.
-After all while TV had a long history of horror with Tales from the Crypt and Alfred Hitchcock Presents.
-It had also been sometime since the horror genre had claimed its rightful crown on prime time television.
+After all, while TV had a long history of horror with Tales from the Crypt and Alfred Hitchcock Presents.
+It had also been some time since the horror genre had claimed its rightful crown on prime time television.

 Launching in 2011 American Horror Story did not disappoint legions of horror fans.
 Its first series delightfully wrapping the audience in a classic haunted house tale.
 While equally taking the genre in new a direction with darkly delicious humour, gore, social commentary and truly divine performances.
-Creating its own horror universe that expanded from season to season, while allowing its cast to embody a variety of roles.
+Creating a horror universe that expanded from season to season, while allowing its cast to embody a variety of roles.
 And it is the cast and deliciously dark writing that keeps audiences coming back to Murphy and Falchuk’s world of pain.
 And while some seasons shine more than others, with Asylum remaining the pinnacle of American Horror Story’s journey so far.
-It continues to be a must see TV event of the Halloween season.
+It continues to be a must-see TV event of the Halloween season.